Julie Bentley: Background

+Bentley was born and raised in Essex.
+She attended Maldon county primary, Essex; Plume comprehensive school, Maldon, Essex and subsequently continued her education at Central School of Counselling and Therapy, Hackney where she achieved a Diploma in Counselling and obtained a diploma in management with Goldsmiths, University of London and an Open University MBA.

+After leaving school she took a job as a trainee photographic technician for Essex police.
+During that time she dealt with “horrific” scene-of-crime footage.
+She left three months and to help with the family finances after her father's sudden death she took a job as a “postman” (as the job was then described).
+She stayed with the Post Office for five yearsbefore moving on to train as a youth worker, having set her sights on working in the third sector.

+She says she only applies for charity jobs where “I genuinely believe in what they do”.
+Bentley has won a number of awards, including ‘Britain’s most admired charity CEO (2014)’.

 Bentley is a former chief executive of the Suzy Lamplugh Trust and the Family Planning Association.
 She was also Director of Corporate Services for ARP (Alcohol Recovery Project) and Assistant Director of Charterhouse – in Southwark.
 Her early jobs included being a postwoman and a youth worker in South London.

 Julie was previously a Trustee and Vice Chair of the housing and homelessness charity Shelter and was formerly a trustee of young people’s helpline Get Connected (now The Mix).
 During her tenure at FPA she was part of the government independent advisory groups for teenage pregnancy and sexual health.

 In 2009 Julie and her partner cycled from Land's End to John o' Groats to raise funds for the Family Planning Association and Seham Village Appeal a charity Julie is patron of.

 In an interview with Empowering Women, Bentley explained, “I have deliberately committed my career to the charity sector as it’s where I believe real change can happen.
 It’s also a fantastic environment for developing potential.”

 In 2014 she was named Third Sector's Most Admired Chief Executive at the Third Sector Awards and was included in the top ten of the Britain's most influential women in the BBC Woman's Hour Power List.

 Also in 2014 Julie was a castaway on Desert Island Discs.